codacy/docs/docs/organizations/managing-security-and-risk.md

 -   [Top 10 common security categories](#top-10-common-security-categories)

 To limit the information displayed in each panel, use the filter drop-down above the main area, and choose the relevant repositories, or utilise [**Segments**](../segments).
+!!! info "Check out how to [enabled and configure segments](../segments/#enabling-segments)"

 ### Open findings overview